Eddym06/VidierApi/README.md

 ## 🌟 What is VidierApi?

-**VidierApi** is a powerful, production-ready video generation platform that converts JSON specifications into professional videos using FFmpeg.
-Perfect for content creators, marketers, developers, and automation enthusiasts who need to generate videos at scale.
+**VidierApi** is a powerful **Open Source** video generation platform designed to **automate video creation via API**.
+It converts simple JSON specifications into professional videos using FFmpeg, making it the perfect engine for programmatic content creation.

+It features a dedicated **n8n Community Node**, allowing seamless integration into your automation workflows for bulk video processing, social media automation, and dynamic content generation.

 ### 💡 Why VidierApi?